aalrayes/Nand2Tetris/README.md

 # Nand2Tetris
-going the projects form Nand2Tetris Book
+Going through the projects from the Nand2Tetris Book